lmiedzinski/youtube-channel-metadata-as-folders/README.md

 The folders are created in a specified base directory, within which two subdirectories are created: one for standard videos, and one for YouTube Shorts.
 Each video's folder contains a `README.md` file, which includes the video title, a link to the video, the video's description, and the video's thumbnail image.

+Additionally, the application provides an option to only process a specified number of the most recent videos on the channel.

 ## Project Structure

 The project is composed of the following files: